How to setup FastAPI with Tailwind CSS

 Templating Engine

-Our templating engine for this example will be Jinja2.
+For this example we will be using Jinja2.

 pip install Jinja2